haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/modules_parameters.md

 </figure>

 Various `[modules]` are available in Haddock3, and they are grouped together by types:
-- [**Topology modules**](#topology-modules): these modules focus in the building of missing atoms and generation of approriate topology files enabling downstream use of molecular dynamics protocols.
+- [**Topology modules**](#topology-modules): these modules focus in the building of missing atoms and the generation of appropriate topology files enabling downstream use of molecular dynamics protocols.
-- [**Sampling modules**](#sampling-modules): dedicated at performing sampling of initial conformations, such as rigidbody docking.
+- [**Sampling modules**](#sampling-modules): dedicated to performing sampling of initial conformations, such as rigidbody docking.
-- [**Refinement modules**](#refinement-modules): these modules aim at refining interaction interface, using simulated annealing protocol, energy minimisation or molecular dynamics with an explicit solvent shell.
+- [**Refinement modules**](#refinement-modules): these modules aim at refining interaction interface, using simulated annealing protocol, energy minimization or molecular dynamics with an explicit solvent shell.
 - [**Scoring modules**](#scoring-modules): these modules are evaluating provided complexes with dedicated scoring functions, such as the HADDOCK score.
 - [**Analysis modules**](#analysis-modules): these modules focus on the analysis of docking models.
-It ranges from the clustering of docking models, to the selection of best ranked ones passing by the evaluation of the models with respect to a reference structure using CAPRI criteria.
+It ranges from the clustering of docking models to the selection of best-ranked ones passing by the evaluation of the models with respect to a reference structure using CAPRI criteria.

 <figure align="center">